basecamp/bcx-api/sections/attachments.md

 Get attachment
 --------------

-* `GET /projects/1/attachments/1.json` will return the specified attachment with its file metadata, URLs, and associated attachable (a message, todo, upload, or comment).
+* `GET /projects/1/attachments/1.json` will return the specified attachment with its file metadata, URLs, and associated attachable (a message, to-do, upload, or comment).

 ```json
 {